pkar70/MyLibs/Nuget-GeoPos/README.md

     FromDM(latD As Integer, latM As Double, latSW As String, lonD As Integer, lonM As Double, lonEW As String) FromDM(latD As Double, latSW As String, lonD As Double, lonEW As String)

+# Working with BasicGeopos lists

+ These functions are not related to one geopoint, so they are defined as shared/static.

+    Public Shared Function GetCenter(locations As List(Of BasicGeopos)) As BasicGeopos  // [since v1.2.3]
+    Public Shared Function GetCorners(locations As List(Of BasicGeopos)) As List(Of BasicGeopos)    // [since v1.2.3]
+    Public Shared Function GetCornersAndCenter(locations As List(Of BasicGeopos)) As List(Of BasicGeopos)   // [since v1.2.3]